compgenomicslab/TreeProfiler/README.md

 ## Conditional query in annotated tree
 MetaTreeProfiler allows users to perform conditional processs based on differet circumstances
-- `--pruned_by`, prune the annotated tree by conditions, and remove the branches which don't fit.
+- `--pruned_by`, prune the annotated tree by conditions, and remove the branches or clades which don't fit the condition.
-- `--collapsed_by`, collapse tree branches whose nodes if the conditions
+- `--collapsed_by`, collapse tree branches whose nodes if the conditions, mainly on internal nodes
 - `--highlighted_by`, select tree nodes which fit the conditions
 - `--rank_limit`, prune the taxonomic annotated tree based on rank of classification.